KENT YETI'S SHORT-EARED OWL BOOK

 I hope to have the book ready for printing sometime in winter 2019/2020.
 I am very keen to get it printed in Britain, but don't know how long it will take to find a printer who can print it to the high standard I want.
 That certainly includes being able to correctly reproduce the large number of photos, which range from very, very low light, through to bright sunshine.
 Subject to that, I hope to publish quite early in 2020.

 For distribution of the book when published, I have a provisional agreement with a well known, relevant conservation trust, for them to be the main distributor.
-Some copies may also be available locally in Kent via organisations who have assisted in my study.
+Some copies should also be available locally in Kent via organisations who have assisted in my study.
 I'll post details here when the time comes.